Free Live Workshop · July 16, 2026

 What You’ll Walk Away With

-Part 2 is for developers, engineering leads, and technical founders using agents to ship real custom software.
+This workshop is for developers, engineering leads, and technical founders using agents to ship real custom software.
 The ones who want production-grade discipline instead of velocity theater.

 1. The Verification Loop